fivequarters/fusebit.io/src/_blog/_posts/api-monitoring-and-alerting.md

 ![Free API Health Monitoring And Alerting for Early Stage Startups](blog-health-8.png)

-Your health monitoring and alerting system on a shoestring is now complete.
+Your health monitoring and alerting tool on a shoestring is now complete.
 It is running in the background even if you close your spreadsheet and will send you a Slack notification when needed so that you can sleep calmly.
 Or not.

 If you ever want to turn it off, simply delete the spreadsheet.
 If you want to temporarily disable it, remove the URL from Config!B10.